 1 Select File>New Workspace.
-This command opens the New Workspace window where you define the name of your workspace and the directory in which you want to work.
+This command opens a new window where you define the name of your workspace and the directory in which you want to work.

+New Workspace ? ×

-<image/> Yorkspace filename: mywork Workspace location: C:\Program Files\STM\st7toolchain\ N ext > C ancel
+Workspace filename: mywork Workspace location: C:\Program Files\STM\st7toolchain\

+N ext > C ancel